mjf1406/report-card-helper/README.md

 ### p0

 - added: created a map to the PDF must skip the first 2 pages's
-- added: figured out why the social studies fields are no working
+- added: figured out why the social studies fields are not working
-- backend: when a user signs up, a demo class is added to their account
+- backend: when a user signs up, demo classes are added to their account, see `webhooks/route.ts`
-- backend: need to save the comment to the db because the user can make changes if they want
-  - this requires some logic that only pulls from the grade comments if there is no comment saved in StudentFields
-  - also, as soon as the value is set for the subject, the subject value and its comment must be saved to the db
-  - finally, the comment should be saved when the cursor leaves the textfield, when it's no longer in focus
+- fixed: the classes page waits for the demo classes to be inserted before loading for the first time on user sign up

 ## Change Log

+2024/07/03

+- added: the year is now displayed for each class in the class list

 2024/07/02